imagitama/ironwolf-custom-avatars-mod/README.md

 5. In Unity import the FBX and ensure its scale is 1,1,1 and position and rotation is 0,0,0.
 Add materials as you like, then create a new `.prefab` file

-6. Create an [AssetBundle](https://docs.unity3d.com/6000.1/Documentation/Manual/AssetBundlesIntro.html) called `head` and add your prefab and all of its dependencies (like materials and textures)
+6. Either manually create an [AssetBundle](https://docs.unity3d.com/6000.1/Documentation/Manual/AssetBundlesIntro.html) called `head` and add your prefab and all of its dependencies (like materials and textures) or

+   Drag the `Editor` folder into your Unity project and go to Tools -> IronWolf Head Tool and follow the steps to do it automatically

-7. Drop into the `Avatars` folder in your game eg. `steamapps\common\IronWolf\Avatars\my_steam_username`
+7. Drop your `head` AssetBundle into the `Avatars\my_steam_username` folder in your game eg. `steamapps\common\IronWolf\Avatars\my_steam_username\head`

 ## Development